ka9q/ka9q-radio/docs/airspy.md

     10.000000 MSPS
     2.500000 MSPS
 Close board 1

+Reading the serial number from the Airspy HF+ requires the *airspyhf_info* utility in the *airspyhf* Debian package:

+>$ `airspyhf_info`
+AirSpy HF library version: 1.6.8
+S/N: 0x3652D65D4ACB39F8
+Part ID: 0x00000002
+Firmware Version: R3.0.7-CD
+Available sample rates: 912 kS/s 768 kS/s 456 kS/s 384 kS/s 256 kS/s 192 kS/s

-Note that *airspy_info* will not see the device when any other program (including *airspyd*) has it open.
+Note that *airspy_info* (or *airspyhf_info*) will not see the device when any other program (including *airspyd*) has it open.
 Any Airspy devices with serial numbers not in *airspyd.conf* (or in a file under *airspyd.conf.d*) are ignored.
 If an *airspyd* or *airspyhfd*